makersacademy/CV/README.md

 #### Makers (June 2018 - October 2018)

 A 16-week intensive development bootcamp, where we learn to handle new technologies and languages in a group setting.
 It was an amazing experience where we learned to handle a steady stream of new challenges and developed the skills to unpick error messages and rescue ourselves without panic.
-Here I have learned to work in groups forllowing an Agile framework where we use daily standups to ensure we are on track to deliver our target features.
+Here I have learned to work in groups following an Agile framework where we use daily standups to ensure we are on track to deliver our target features.
 I have experience now in writing fullstack applications using a combination of Ruby and Javascript with frameworks such as Rails and React.
 All projects have been created using TDD approaches.

 **BPP London** - CIMA full accountancy qualification (2006 - 2009)